 This topic is very important because in every interview some questions are coming related to this topic. so we need to understand all the things on this topic.

 When we are representing a group of individual objects in a single entity then we should go for Collection Interface.

-Collection interface is the root interface of collection framework.
-Collection framework holds all the collection classes and interfaces.
+The Collection interface is the root interface of the collection framework.
+The collection framework holds all the collection classes and interfaces.

 The Collection interface present in (java.util.Collection) package and Map interface present in (java.util.Map) package, are the two main “root” interfaces of Java collection classes.

 In the above diagram, we can see the structure of the collection interface.
 It is introduced in java 1.2 version.
 Collection interface has multiple child interfaces.

 - Set Interface